onflow/cadence/docs/language.md

 Only condition checks are allowed in this section.
 No actual computation or modification of values is allowed.

-**A Note about `pre` and `post` Blocks**
+**A Note about `pre` and `post` Phases**

-Another function of the `pre` and `post` blocks is to help provide information about how the effects of a transaction on the accounts and resources involved.
+Another function of the `pre` and `post` phases is to help provide information about how the effects of a transaction on the accounts and resources involved.
 This is essential because users may want to verify what a transaction does before submitting it.
-`pre` and `post` blocks provide a way to introspect transactions before they are executed.
+`pre` and `post` phases provide a way to introspect transactions before they are executed.

-For example, in the future the blocks could be analyzed and interpreted to the user in the software they are using, e.g. "this transaction will transfer 30 tokens from A to B.
+For example, in the future the phases could be analyzed and interpreted to the user in the software they are using, e.g. "this transaction will transfer 30 tokens from A to B.
 The balance of A will decrease by 30 tokens and the balance of B will increase by 30 tokens."

 ### Summary

-Cadence transactions use blocks to make the transaction's code / intent more readable and to provide a way for developer to separate potentially 'unsafe' account modifying code from regular transaction logic, as well as provide a way to check for error prior / after transaction execution, and abort the transaction if any are found.
+Cadence transactions use phases to make the transaction's code / intent more readable and to provide a way for developer to separate potentially 'unsafe' account modifying code from regular transaction logic, as well as provide a way to check for error prior / after transaction execution, and abort the transaction if any are found.

-The following is a brief summary of how to use the `prepare`, `pre`, `execute`, and `post` blocks in a Cadence transaction.
+The following is a brief summary of how to use the `prepare`, `pre`, `execute`, and `post` phases in a Cadence transaction.

 ```cadence
 transaction {